valendesigns/option-tree/readme.txt

 3. Documentation

 == Changelog ==

+= 1.1.8 =
+* Fixed scrolling issue on extra tall pages
+* Added a show/hide settings & documentation option via the User Profile page.
+* Added Background option type.
+* Added Typography option type.
+* Added CSS option type.
+* Better looking selects with 1=Yes,2=No where '1' is the value and 'Yes' is the text in the select.
+* Made the AJAX message CSS more prominent.
+* functions.load.php will now only load option type functions if viewing an OT admin page.
+* Deregistered the custom jQuery UI in the 'Cispm Mail Contact' plugin when viewing an OptionTree page.

+= 1.1.7.1 =
+* Revert functions.load.php, will fix and update in next version

 = 1.1.7 =
 * Added layout (theme variation) support with save/delete/activate/import/export capabilities.
 Contributions form Brian of flauntbooks.com